BETLEGEND

 Flat betting means every bet is the same size.
 You bet 2% on every game regardless of how strong you think the play is.
 This is simple, disciplined, and it works.

 Variable sizing means you bet more when you have a stronger edge.
 Maybe 1% on a marginal play and 4% on a game where you've got clear value.
 This can increase profits if you're good at estimating your edge.
 But most bettors aren't, so they end up overbetting on plays they're overconfident about.
+Learn more about the different approaches in our comparison of bankroll models.

 How Confidence Should Affect Unit Size